PennyLaneAI/pennylane-lightning/pennylane_lightning/src/benchmarks/README.md

 $ ./BuildGBench/benchmarks/utils
 ```

-For example, the `std_innerProd_cmplx<T>` method in `Bench_LinearAlgebra.cpp` runs benchmarks
+The `std_innerProd_cmplx<T>` method in `Bench_LinearAlgebra.cpp` runs benchmarks computing
-computing the inner product of two randomly generated vectors with complex numbers (`std::complex<T>`)
+the inner product of two randomly generated vectors with complex numbers (`std::complex<T>`)
 using `std::inner_product`.
-If one wants to try a few arguments in some ranges and generate a benchmark for each such value.
+If one wants to try a few arguments in some ranges and generate a benchmark for each such value,
-The GB offers `Range` and `Ranges` to do so,
+GB offers `Range` and `Ranges` to do so,
 ```C
 BENCHMARK(std_innerProd_cmplx<float>)
     ->Range(1l << 5, 1l << 10);